Matthew-Hurrell/viva-la-nacho/README.md

 #### Log In

 A user can navigate to the log in page via the site navigation bars if they are not already logged in.
 The styling of the log in page is very similar to the rest of the user authorisation pages.
 The colour scheme and background image are consistent, but the form and page heading are different.
-Once the log in form is submitted correctly the user is redirected to the homepage as a logged in user.
+Once the log in form is submitted correctly the user is redirected to the homepage as a logged-in user.

 ![Log In](readme/assets/images/log-in.png)